February 26, 2021

 The frozen ground allows us to use heavy machinery like forestry mowers to do a mass clearing of invasive plants, which contribute to the declining health of trees and erosion issues along the Maple Ridge Trail at Williams Park.

 It is essential to remove invasive plants from Williams Parks’ woodlands that choke out the natives and contribute to the woods’ and trails’ decline.
-This helps to ensure the long-term sustainably of flora and fauna within our park system.
+This helps to ensure the long-term sustainability of flora and fauna within our park system.

 While most invasive plant removal has been done by hand this year with volunteers through Weed Wrangle events in partnership with Southern Indiana Cooperative Invasive Management and Hendricks County Invasive Management Cooperative, some larger plants had to be “forestry mowed” as well.